yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorsgraphs.md

 a_Linf = value(a_hat)
 ````

-YALMIP automatically concludes that the objective functions can be modeled using some additional linear inequalities, adds these, and solves the problems.
-We can simplify the code even more by using the [norm] operator (this is much faster for large-scale problems due to implementation issues in YALMIP).
-Here we also compute the least-squares solution (note that this norm will generate a second-order cone constraint).
+YALMIP automatically concludes that the objective functions can be modeled using graph models based on linear inequalities, adds these, and solves the problems.
+We can simplify the code even more by using the [norm] operator.
+Here we also compute the least-squares solution (note that this norm, as written here, will generate a second-order cone constraint, ariing when the graph model for the second-order cone representable 2-norm is modeled).

 ````matlab
 optimize([],norm(residuals,1));